Dev-Ritchie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that checks for alphabetic character.
+write a function that print the sign of a number